-I think most Oklahomans would be shocked to know that prosecutors can legally withhold evidence from a defendant here.
+I think most Oklahomans would be shocked to know that prosecutors can legally withhold evidence from a criminal defendant here.
 A defendant in Oklahoma is not “entitled” to certain evidence until various points in time–typically ten days before trial.
 In Texas, on the other hand, defendants are entitled to almost every piece of evidence immediately upon requesting it from the state.
 Additionally, state agencies have a continuing duty to turn over new evidence to a defendant as they come across it.

 In an era with so much focus on “criminal justice reform,” there is no reason a version of Texas’s discovery law (aka the Michael Morton Act) can’t be passed in Oklahoma.
 I have practiced law under both systems; the criminal discovery process in Texas is far easier to navigate and immensely more fair to a defendant.